mb1069/sim-axial-resolution/image_simulation/README.md

 * imstackread.m / imstackwrite.m are utility functions to read/write TIFF image stacks.
 * load_data_points.m loads chromatin structures from 50100.mat (see above paper).
 * load_point_cloud.m generates a random point cloud encased in a sphere.
-* hexSimProcessor.m is a class implementing the SIM reconstruction algorithm used above for the hexSIM microscopy setup described in our report.
+* HexSimProcessor.m is a class implementing the SIM reconstruction algorithm used above for the hexSIM microscopy setup described in our report.